-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 11 Economics examinations.
-This study resource provides students with in-depth knowledge of the topics covered, and the NCERT solutions collated by the subject matter experts are helpful in achieving good marks in the examinations.
-This chapter is a brief introduction to Liberalisation, Privatisation And Globalisation: An Appraisal.
+NCERT Solutions are considered an exceptionally helpful resource for preparing for the CBSE Class 11 Economics examinations.
+This study resource provides students with in-depth knowledge of the topics covered, and the NCERT solutions collated by the subject-matter experts are helpful in achieving good marks in the examinations.
+This chapter is a brief introduction to Liberalisation, Privatisation and Globalisation: An Appraisal.

-Download PDF of NCERT Solutions For Class 11 Economics Chapter 3 – Liberalisation, Privatisation and Globalisation: An Appraisal
+Download the PDF of NCERT Solutions for Class 11 Economics Chapter 3 – Liberalisation, Privatisation and Globalisation: An Appraisal

 Questions for NCERT Economics Solutions Class 11 Chapter 3

 1. Why were reforms introduced in India?

-Reforms were introduced in the year 1991 due to the following reasons:
+Reforms were introduced in India in the year 1991 due to the following reasons:

 1. To manage the economic crisis that the country was going through

-2. Fiscal deficit was going through the worst phase during that period and that resulted in increased public debt.
+2. Fiscal deficit was going through the worst phase during the period, which resulted in increased public debt.

 3. India was going through a weak Balance of Payments (BOP) scenario.
-With the fall of erstwhile Soviet Union and the Gulf War, it led to borrowing from International market.
-Finally, this led to the formation of new economic policy to attain a balanced economy.
+The fall of the erstwhile Soviet Union and the Gulf War led to borrowing from the international market.
+Finally, this led to the formation of a new economic policy to attain a balanced economy.

-4. PSU’s were established with the aim of providing employment and remove poverty.
-But the PSU’s turned out to be loss making units, which burdened the already weak economy of the country.
+4. PSUs were established with the aim of providing employment and removing poverty.
+But the PSUs turned out to be loss-making units, which burdened the already weak economy of the country.

-5. High level of fiscal deficit lead to RBI increasing the inflation rate, which made goods more costly and led to the starting of a movement from within.
+5. High level of fiscal deficit led to RBI increasing the inflation rate, which made goods more costly and led to the starting of a movement from within.

-2. Why is it necessary to become a member of WTO?
+2. Why is it necessary to become a member of the WTO?

 Becoming a member of WTO (World Trade Organisation) is important in many ways, as mentioned below:

-1. Being a member of WTO, a member country gets equal rights like other member countries to trade in the international market.
+1. Being a member of WTO, a member country gets equal rights as other member countries to trade in the international market.

-2. It provides scope to produce more at a large scale so that it can cater to the needy people across boundaries.
+2. It provides scope to produce more at a large scale so that it can cater to needy people across boundaries.

-3. WTO will work towards abolishing tariff barrier in order to encourage healthy competition among producers of different countries
+3. WTO work towards abolishing tariff barriers in order to encourage healthy competition among producers of different countries